What are Empirically Supported Treatments and How Do They Related to EBP?

 3) Experimental treatments which are newly developed and awaiting study but do not meet criteria for inclusion in well-established or probably efficacious categories.

 4?)
-All other treatments lack empirical validation, though keep in mind that this may simply be a matter of not enough research being done or lack of a treatment manual.
-This does not mean the treatment does not work - just that we don't know yet.
-Be cautious.
+All other treatments lack empirical validation, thought his may simply be a matter of not enough research being done or lack of a treatment manual.

-APA's ESTs differ from the criteria used in EBP for a systematic review in that they require manualized treatments and at least two experiments (or several single subject withdrawal designs).
-Both ESTs and EBP privileges experimental research results in its hierarchy of research yield, but EBP methods does not require any specific number of studies or any specific type of research design for systematic review.
+APA's ESTs differ from the criteria used in EBP in that they require manualized treatments and at least two experiments (or several single subject withdrawal designs).
+EBP also privileges experimental research results in its hierarchy of research review, but does not require any specific number of studies of any specific type of research design for systematic review.
 Of course, where good quality research is limited or lacking, the summary results of an EBP review will likely report it is of unknown quality.
-Most EBP reviews do not include or highlight single-system or single-case research design (based in replication logic), but instead look for large scale studies using sampling logic.
-EBP reviews also do not require manualized treatments, though many studies employ them.
+Most EBP reviews do not include or highlight single-system or single-case research design (based in replication logic), but look for large scale studies using sampling logic.
+EBP reviews also do not require manualized treatments.

 In short, APA's EST's are based on empirical support of two or more experimental studies and discount all other research using other research designs, as well as any non-manualized treatments.
-One report in the New York Times noted that this report and similar efforts generated a rather deep divide in psychology.
+(One report in the New York Times notes that this report and similar efforts generated a rather deep divide in psychology.
 Critics noted the requirements for ESTs were very much linked to behavioral or cognitive behavioral theories.
-Some said the EST movement promoted a "cookbook approach" to treatment.
 A number of psychologists took the position that the EST movement was heavily ideological.
 Some also note that such research does not answer the question of how the treatment works - which they view as a requirement of a scientific understanding of treatment.
-Instead, superior results are honored without full understanding - which may have practical utility but is not truly scientific.
-Further, the interpersonal interaction between client and therapist is discounted - as are the personal characteristics of the client - which may run from opposed to treatment to unsure to open and invested.
-(The view that factors other than the treatment are important sources of treatment effectiveness is called the "common factors" approach.)
+Instead, superior results are honored without understanding - which may have practical utility but is not scientific.)

 EBP allows for wider inclusion of varied types of research than does the EST approach.
-Even within psychology, EBP includes qualitative research as well as a wide variety of quantitative research designs types.
-Of course, the yield of the different types of research will be differentially appraised.
 More studies are generally sought in a EBP systematic review before efficacy is claimed.
 Systematic reviews used in EBP (by the Cochrane Collaboration and the Campbell Collaboration, and potentially some qualitative research syntheses) use wider and perhaps better documented review criteria.

 Note that it is possible for researches or administrators to claim a treatment is empirically supported using these standards even if a larger, more inclusive systematic review questions the efficacy of the treatment.